Logiqx/wst-results/docs/team/farrel.md

 ### GPSResults

+Combine morning and afternoon files in a single folder so that incorrectly placed files do not result in missing runs.

 Load files into GPSResults, apply gates and time limits  (remember to use UTC) and then export the CSV containing all runs.

+Heats

+- Wing / windfoil heat
 - Fin heat

-  - Files without COG need to be processed separately (non-Doppler) - e.g. GPX files from Apple
+n.b.
+Files without COG need to be processed separately (non-Doppler) - e.g. GPX files from Apple
-- Wing / windfoil heat

 Save the CSV results in Linux environment: